hungyipu/Odyssey/README.md

 ```
 job-details:
    ex. task1: when the ray hit the disk, compute the redshift
-       task2: when inside a Keplerian rotating shell, pereform GRRT calculation

 ```
 |--- exit if the ray enter the black hole or outside the region of interest, otherwise, contine next update<br />
 |================Loop End=====================<br />